Inherent Vice – Pynchon for the Masses

 Doc himself is a lowlife in the eyes of many, but his “groovy” tolerant attitude is genuine.
 Doc is an authentic character, and is intriguing, because despite his credulity toward weird theories (hippie metaphysics, “hippiphanies”) he is also suitably cynical toward government, business, the LAPD, and many of the eclectic characters he encounters as a PI.
 His cynicism is the source of much of his mordant humor, directed especially at Bigfoot Bjornsen.
 Doc provides a sympathetic point of view, and it is easy to view the world through his eyes.
 He defies the hippie stereotype with his resourcefulness: his ability to conduct himself appropriately (even while under the influence), to don different disguises, to fire a gun, to drive evasively, and even to escape from handcuffs.
 Doc may not be the most multi-faceted of characters, but for Pynchon this is a sustained portrait, one that is not weakened by the fragmentary characterization or meta-fictional techniques of many of his other works.

-Other than the outlandish character names and their tendency to speak too much like narrator writes, the characterizations are mainly straightforward in Inherent Vice.
+Other than the outlandish character names and their tendency to speak too much like narrator the writes, the characterizations are mainly straightforward in Inherent Vice.
 Some readers may object to the depiction of women, as many are described in terms of their sexual attractiveness.
 But this is how Doc—a sexually active male under 30, a product of the swinging Sixties—sees them (though not exclusively).
 Thus, at least three women are described as “presentable.”
 But even the not necessarily presentable women, such as Doc’s Aunt Reet (seen slathering on makeup for a date), are given funny lines.
 And though Doc does have sex on the brain, this is credible, and appropriate.
-Inherent Vice is very much a drugs, sex and rock and roll kind of book.
+Inherent Vice is very much a drugs, sex and rock-and-roll kind of book.

 Doc’s drug-use is not limited to marijuana.
 During the story, he drops acid on the advice of Vehi, Sortilège’s mentor, who uses it constantly as a source of inspiration.
 Not that Doc needed encouragement; he refers to his previous LSD experiences (and even his agency is named LSD Investigations).
 Doc does a line of coke with Dr. Blatnoyd “just to be sociable.”
 He is even tricked into smoking PCP by the villain Puck Beaverton, who uses it as a way to knock Doc out, so that they can take his gun away before killing him.
 Pynchon makes his usual joke about speed freaks becoming obsessed with painstaking, time-consuming activities: detailing the thousands of bloodshot vessels in the large eyeball on his private detective sign, or creating the unusual plastic shrubbery inside at a diner.
 The drug use in Inherent Vice is about a certain feeling of freedom that the characters experience from carefree dope-smoking—strangers sharing joints with each other casually, not really worried about the law.